-Students who experience academic difficulties need both feedback and support (See the section on Academic Support Program: ACE below).
-Bryn Athyn College takes three formal feedback actions based on student academic deficiencies such as low GPA and failed courses.
+Students who experience academic difficulties need both feedback and support (See the section on Academic Success Center below).
+Bryn Athyn College takes three formal feedback actions based on low term or cumulative GPA's.
 These actions do not reflect incidents of academic misconduct, which are addressed elsewhere in this publication (see Academic Misconduct section).

 A student who maintains a term GPA of at least 1.50 and a cumulative GPA of at least 2.00 is considered to be in academic good standing.
-If a student does not meet those thresholds, the Associate Dean of Academic Affairs places him/her on Academic Probation or Academic Suspension, depending on the severity of the problem (see below).
+If a student does not meet one or both those thresholds, the Associate Dean of Academic Affairs places him/her on Academic Probation or Academic Suspension, depending on the severity of the problem (see below).
 These actions are noted on the student's transcript and remain part of the student's academic record.
 Transcripts also note when students move off probation.
 Students who are on academic probation or academic suspension are not in good academic standing.
 Not being in good standing hampers progress in degree programs, disqualifies students for internships and study abroad, and affects eligibility for financial aid.